gd32/covid_sn_app/app/details.md

 The original simulation data and code can be found on Akihiro Nishi's [Github page](https://github.com/akihironishi/covid19_pnas) as well as at the UCLA Fielding School of Public Health's [Public Data Portal](https://publicdata.ph.ucla.edu/pages/).

-Code for this Shiny app and the contained network visualizations is available on request by emailing the developer, George Dewey [here.](gdewey@ucla.edu)
+Code for this Shiny app and the contained network visualizations is available on request by emailing the developer, George Dewey, [here.](gdewey@ucla.edu)